soylentOrange/OpenDTU/README.md

 ### Minimal SunSpec Meter

 A minimal SunSpec compliant meter is available at Modbus ID 243.
 Only provides AC power and AC yield as if measuring the output of all registered inverters.
-To be used e.g. as a "Fronius Smart Meter TCP" as orginally done in https://github.com/AloisKlingler/OpenDTU-FroniusSM-MB.
+To be used e.g. as a "Fronius Smart Meter TCP" as orginally by [AloisKlingler](https://github.com/AloisKlingler/OpenDTU-FroniusSM-MB).

 ### Full SunSpec Meter